dovahcrow/sidekiq-rs/README.md

 sidekiq's dashboard.

-The basic idea is that, since ruby is slow, we write job handlers in rust with native code, and put dummy tasks in ruby.
+The basic idea is that, since ruby is slow, we write job handlers in rust with native code.
+So we write job definitions in ruby and implementations in rust and enqueue jobs in ruby and done jobs in rust.
-When ruby submit task with sidekiq then it will be captured on rust side using name(job class name) matching.

 ## Snapshots: